 enter the equipment operation stage, where verification of the User

 CFR Part 11 verification testing are undertaken.

-For this reason we have modulized the IQ and OQ, building in the tests and inspections that are not in this grey area, and building the one's that are, as modules that can be added to either the IQ or the OQ.
+For this reason we have built in flexibility to allow some the tests and inspections to be included either in the IQ and OQ, allowing maximum flexibility to the planning of IQ / OQ execution.
 This has not been done just because it might work, this has been advocated by us for some time.
 We have experience major delays to projects, caused purely by waiting for the client to complete document reviews and approvals.
 See Comment 9 in cGMP-FDA-483.